polimediaupv/paella/doc/developers/plugin_creation.md

 # Plugin creation

-You can create plugin for your purposes at local installation using the **'vendor/'** directory, but if you want to create a new plugin and integrate it with paella make the new plugin under **'plugins/'** directory and send us a pull request when its done for integrate your functionality with our system.
+You can create plugin for your purposes under **'plugins/'** directory and send us a pull request when its done for integrate your functionality with our system.

 ## Creation